speedracer/speedracer/readme.md

 $ gunzip render-60-frames.trace.gz
 ```

-2. Load it in Chrome Devtools and enjoy :tada:
+2. Load it in Chrome Devtools or use [DevTools Timeline Viewer](https://chromedevtools.github.io/timeline-viewer/) and enjoy :tada:

 ### Reports